20 Best Music Apps Without Ads: Free & Premium Picks for 2025

 14. YouTube Music

 YouTube Music is a free music app with an optional Premium plan.
 Premium adds ad-free music, offline downloads, and background play for songs, while most podcasts allow background listening without a membership.
-It combines official tracks, live performances, and remixes with easy switching between audio and video, so you can keep watching or just listen.

 YouTube music dashboard